-Ms. Hager is a Managing Director of Blue Owl and also serves as the Chief Compliance Officer of each of the Owl Rock Advisers and each of the Owl Rock BDCs and Blue Owl.
+Ms. Hager is a Managing Director of Blue Owl and also serves as the Chief Compliance Officer of each of the Owl Rock Advisers and each of the Owl Rock BDCs and Blue Owl, as well as Chief Compliance Officer of other registered investment advisers affiliated with Blue Owl.
 Prior to joining Owl Rock in March 2018, Ms. Hager was Chief Compliance Officer at Abbott Capital Management.
 Previous to Abbott, Ms. Hager worked as SVP, Director of Global Compliance and Chief Compliance Officer at The Permal Group, and as Director of Compliance at Dominick & Dominick Advisors LLC.
 Prior to joining Dominick & Dominick Advisors LLC, Ms. Hager was a Senior Securities Compliance Examiner/Staff Accountant at the US Securities and Exchange Commission.
 Ms. Hager received a B.S. in Accounting from Brooklyn College of the City University of New York.

-Mr. Kirshenbaum is the Chief Financial Officer of Blue Owl and also serves as the Chief Operating Officer and Chief Financial Officer of the Owl Rock Advisers, the Chief Financial Officer and Treasurer of the Company and ORTF, the Chief Operating Officer of the Company, ORCC II, ORCC III and ORTF, and as the Treasurer of ORCC II.
-Mr. Kirshenbaum served on the boards of the Company and ORCC II from 2015-2021, on the board of ORTF from 2018-2021 and on the boards of ORCC III and ORCIC from 2020-2021.
-Prior to Owl Rock, Mr. Kirshenbaum was Chief Financial Officer of Sixth Street Specialty Lending, Inc. (formerly, TPG Specialty Lending, Inc.), a BDC traded on the NYSE (TSLX).
-Mr. Kirshenbaum was responsible for building and overseeing TSLX's finance, treasury, accounting and operations functions from August 2011 through October 2015, including during its initial public offering in March 2014.
-From 2011 to 2013, Mr. Kirshenbaum was also Chief Financial Officer of TPG Special Situations Partners.
+Mr. Kirshenbaum is Executive Vice President of the Owl Rock BDCs, the Chief Financial Officer of Blue Owl and also serves as the Chief Operating Officer and Chief Financial Officer of the Owl Rock Advisers.
+Mr. Kirshenbaum has served on the board of directors of ORTIC and ORTF II since June 2021 and October 2021, respectively.
+Previously, Mr. Kirshenbaum served as Chief Operating Officer and Chief Financial Officer of the Company and ORTF, and as Chief Operating Officer of ORCC II, ORCC III and ORCIC.
+In addition, Mr. Kirshenbaum served on the boards of directors of the Company and ORCC II from 2018-2021, ORTF from 2018-2021, and ORCC III and ORCIC from 2020-2021.
+Prior to Owl Rock, Mr. Kirshenbaum was Chief Financial Officer of Sixth Street Specialty Lending (fka TPG Specialty Lending, Inc.), a BDC traded on the NYSE (TSLX).
+Mr. Kirshenbaum was responsible for building and overseeing TSLX's finance, treasury, accounting and operations from August 2011 through

+October 2015, including during its initial public offering in March 2014.
+From 2011 to 2013, Mr. Kirshenbaum also was Chief Financial Officer of TPG Special Situations Partners.
 From 2007 to 2011, Mr. Kirshenbaum was the Chief Financial Officer of Natsource, a private investment firm and, prior to that, Managing Director, Chief Operating Officer and Chief Financial Officer of MainStay Investments.
 Mr. Kirshenbaum joined Bear Stearns Asset Management ("BSAM") in 1999 and was BSAM's Chief Financial Officer from 2003 to 2006.
 Before joining BSAM, Mr. Kirshenbaum worked in public accounting at KPMG and J.H.
 Cohn.
-Mr. Kirshenbaum is actively involved in a variety of nonprofit organizations including the Boy Scouts of America and as trustee for the Jewish Federation of Greater MetroWest NJ.
-Mr. Kirshenbaum is also a member of the Rutgers University Dean's Cabinet.
+Mr. Kirshenbaum is actively involved in a variety of non-profit organizations including the Boy Scouts of America and as trustee for the Jewish Federation of Greater MetroWest NJ.
+Mr. Kirshenbaum also is a member of the Rutgers University Dean's Cabinet.
 Mr. Kirshenbaum received a B.S. from Rutgers University and an M.B.A. from New York University Stern School of Business.